Commercial Real Estate

 • Proptech Revolution: The proptech ecosystem in India is experiencing a boom, with numerous startups emerging with innovative solutions.
 Fintrackr’s analysis shows that between January 2021 and March 2023, over 29 real estate startups raised an impressive $345 million, which added up to an astounding $2.4 billion in total funding.

-Platforms like Assetmonk that facilitate seamless digital transactions, make commercial property discovery easier, and even provide immersive virtual property tours are responsible for this amazing growth.
+Commercial real estate platforms like Assetmonk that facilitate seamless digital transactions, make commercial property discovery easier, and even provide immersive virtual property tours are responsible for this amazing growth.

 Banking on the strength of technology, Assetmonk has been a top player in the proptech industry.
 Assetmonk is striving to provide smart real estate investment options for the specific needs of investors.
 To know more about the opportunities, you can reach out to us on Assetmonk’s website.